BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 <!-- _????_ -->

 # ISO-image
-In this section we will download our ISO-image of choice then upload it to the PROXMOX image library.
+In this section we will download our ISO-image of choice and upload it to the PROXMOX image library.

 <!-- Insert imagae portraying: ISO-image icon -->
 <!-- ![isoimageicon]({{ "/assets/img/postimages/.png" | relative_url }}) -->